Quantum simulation of massive Thirring and Gross--Neveu models for arbitrary number of flavors: Hamiltonian simulation using higher-order product formulas and QSVT

 \subsection{Complexity using product formulas}

 One popular method for Hamiltonian simulation is the product formula, also referred to as the `Suzuki-Trotter' or `Lie-Trotter-Suzuki' formula~\cite{Hatano:2005gh}.
+The basic idea of this approach is as follows.
+Suppose, we want to understand dynamics generated by a given Hamiltonian $H$ which is written as sum of different terms with coefficient $c_j$ and Pauli string $P_{j}$ as $H = \sum_{j=1}^{m} H_{j} = \sum_{j=1}^{m} c_{j} P_{j}$.
+We can split the exponential of the sum by product of exponentials corresponding to each term by incurring some error due to the non-commutativity of the terms.
+For example, the first-order product or Trotter formula is:

+If Hamiltonian only consists of commuting terms, the Trotter accuracy $\epsilon$ is zero.
 Following the works of Refs.~\cite{Childs2019, Childs:2019hts, Zhuk:2023zeh}, it is known that given a local Hamiltonian with nearest-neighbor interactions, we need $O(n^2 t^2)$ gates using the first-order product formula for some fixed accuracy $\epsilon$.
 This can be improved to $O(n^{1+1/p} t^{1+ 1/p})$ where $n$ is the number of qubits, $t$ is the total evolution time, and $p$ is the order of the product formula used.
 This result is optimal and consistent with those obtained using the Lieb-Robinson bound~\cite{Haah:2018ekc}.
 For lattice Hamiltonians with a two-component Dirac spinor with $O(N_f)$ geometric locality and maximum Pauli weight, we are not aware whether such tight bounds exist.

 Once we have the Hamiltonian in the second-quantized form, we use the Jordan--Wigner mapping to express it in terms of Pauli strings of length $2N_fL$ where the maximum weight is $2N_{f}+2$.
 In addition to the Jordan--Wigner mapping, we have also tried using Bravyi--Kitaev mapping; however, the difference was not significant for the range of qubits considered.
 Then, we can use a graph-coloring algorithm to collect the Pauli strings into clusters consisting of commuting Pauli string.
 For the Gross--Neveu model and the Thirring model with $N_f=1$, we have $\Gamma = 3$ clusters, while for the Thirring model with $N_f > 1$, we have $\Gamma= 4$.
 Once we have these clusters, we can simultaneously diagonalize each cluster and find its unitary circuit~\cite{van_den_Berg_2020, Murairi:2022zdg, Asaduzzaman:2023wtd, Jha:2024vcw}.
 For each cluster, finding the diagonalizing unitary circuit amounts to finding $V$ such that $V^{\dagger}HV = H_{d}$, where $H_{d}$ consists of Pauli strings with either $Z$ or $\mathbb{I}$ (diagonal).
 The Trotter error comes from the terms in different clusters that do not commute with each other.
 The sum of spectral norms for each pair using the first-order product formula is bounded by $O(LN_f^2)$.
 The number of steps $n$ required to achieve error $\epsilon$ is ($j, k = 1, \dots, \Gamma$):